MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/web-components/managing-web-client-sessions.md

 A web client session ends when the user signs out.
 However, situations occur in which a session may be left running on the session host machine.
 For example, the web client user may have closed their web browser without signing out first.
 You may have a need to manually end a session that a web client user has left running on a session host machine.

-When you manually end a session, there is a risk of data corruption, because the [!INCLUDE[prodshort](../includes/prodshort.md)] session was not closed down normally.
+When you manually end a session, there is a risk of data corruption, because the Dynamics GP session was not closed down normally.

 To manually end a web client session: